The Greens (Luxembourg): Since 2004

 In 2004, the Greens regained the ground that they had lost in 1999 and won two additional seats in the Chamber.
 Although they got 15% of the votes in the coinciding European elections, placing them third, they couldn't add to their single seat.

 In the June 2009 elections, the Luxembourg Green Party further increased their European score to 16,83% and sent its outgoing MEP Claude Turmes to Brussels and Strasbourg for a third mandate.
 In the coinciding national elections, they kept a status quo (+0,13%).
 Its 7 Members of Parliament (MP) all got reelected.
 However, its longest serving MP and founding member Jean Huss declared the following day, that he would retire from parliamentary politics in 2011 to the benefit of Josée Lorsché.

 In the 2013 general election, the Greens stagnated at 10.1% and their number of seats dropped to 6.
 However, they became part of a three-party-coalition government with the liberal Democratic Party (DP) and the Luxembourg Socialist Workers' Party (LSAP) led by DP's Xavier Bettel.
 The Greens had three ministers: Félix Braz, Minister for Justice, François Bausch, Minister for Sustainable Development and Infrastructure and Carole Dieschbourg, Minister for the Environment.
 It was the first time that the Greens were part of a national government of Luxembourg.

 Since the 2023 election, they have been in opposition again.

 Ideology and issues

-The Greens are a typical green party.
-Sustainable development is one of their key issues.
-However, topics such as an ecological tax reform, renewable energy and energy efficiency or the consolidation of pension funds play an equally and ever increasingly important role.
-Especially in a country such as Luxembourg, pioneer of a new melting-pot society in Europe, equal participation of migrants is of utmost importance.
+The Greens focus mainly on environmental and sustainability issues.
+Their policy priorities have included sustainable development, ecological tax reform, renewable energy, energy efficiency, and the consolidation of pension funds.
+The party also supports measures to increase the political and social participation of migrants in Luxembourg.

 Furthermore, in its declaration of principles it has outlined, among others, the following priorities: